525 Lexington Avenue: Interior

-When it opened, the hotel featured numerous "club" amenities, such as a gymnasium, a bowling alley, a Turkish bath, a swimming pool, a barber, squash courts, and billiard tables.
+When it opened, the hotel featured numerous "club" amenities, such as a gymnasium, a bowling alley, a Victorian-style Turkish bath, a swimming pool, a barber, squash courts, and billiard tables.
 The hotel contained six passenger and two freight elevators.
 In contrast to the Shelton's exterior, which was distinctive for its time, the interior was similar to that of other contemporary large hotels.
 As of 2016, the hotel had a gross floor area of 391318 ft2.
 The hotel's amenities included a fitness center measuring 1000 ft2; meeting space totaling 16000 ft2; and the 525LEX Restaurant and Lounge.